OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This utilizes CSS transitions and transforms to achieve a smooth, visually appealing animation.
-We'll leverage standard CSS properties, making this accessible and understandable even for beginners.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+This effect uses CSS transitions and transforms to achieve a smooth, visually appealing animation when a card is hovered over.
+We'll be using standard CSS3 properties, making it widely compatible.

 **Description of the Styling:**

-The card starts in a compact state.
-On hover, it expands smoothly to reveal more content.
-The expansion is achieved by increasing the height of the card and subtly altering the opacity of the content within.
-A subtle box-shadow is added to give depth.
-The styling is kept simple and clean to focus on the core animation.
+The styling involves creating a card with a default state and a hover state.
+The hover state uses CSS transitions to smoothly animate the scaling and slight shadow offset of the card, creating the "expanding" effect.
+We'll also style the card's content to ensure it remains readable and visually appealing within the animation.

 **Full Code:**